Keybored02/Geeetech-A10M-Chimera-mod/README.md

 Once I found my board in `Marlin\src\core\boards.h`, I can go to the respective file in `Marlin\src\pins`.

-I'm gonna comment out (or delete) the definitions I'm changing
+I'm gonna comment out (don't delete them, you migth want to do a rollback in the future) the definitions I'm changing
 ```
 //#define E2_ENABLE_PIN                       41
 //#define FIL_RUNOUT3_PIN                     54